-Cryptography (Winter 2016, see also our book on the subject based on this class) is an ancient subject.
+Cryptography (Fall 2019, see also our book on the subject based on this class) is an ancient subject.
 For millennia, people have wanted to send messages that cannot be intercepted by a snooping third party.
 At the same time, other people have been interested in reading encoded messages designed to foil them.

 For most of its history, cryptography was a linguistic endeavor, and codebreaking involved tactics like counting letter frequencies and looking for repeated sequences.
 Furthermore, cryptography faced a seemingly insurmountable problem, which goes something like this.
 Suppose Alice wants to send a message to Bob.
 They should agree on a mechanism by which the message is to be encrypted, and they should agree to this “privately,” so that no one else knows the encryption mechanism.
 But how do they do this if they live thousands of miles away, and all their communication has to be public?